AdrianFRadulescu/10-K-worker/README.md

     -cik        -will change the names of the directories in the database to represent the ciks of the companies the files describe
-    -namse      -will revert the 'cik' actions
+    -names      -will revert the 'cik' actions

 Arguments are: